Edi Bazar

-Edi Bazar is an oldest market place of Old City, Hyderabad, India.
+Edi Bazar is the oldest market place of Hyderabad, in Telangana state, India.

 There are many 400-year-old mosques like old construction Charminar built during Nizam's era.

 Commercial area

 There are many shops in the market.
-Near Edi Bazar there is a large vegetable market at Madannapet.
-Railway station, bus facility is good and the international airport is just 20 km far away from Edi Bazar.
+There is a large vegetable market near Edi Bazar at Madannapet.
+Besides a nearby railway station and bus facility, an international airport is just 20 km away from Edi Bazar.
 A mosque named Quba Mosque is situated in this locality.

 Transport

 Some of the nearby localities are Kumar Wadi Colony, Rein Bazar, Moin Bagh, Akber Bagh, Ali Nager, Fatehshah Nager, Mohammed Nagar.
-There are a lot of Masjids and prayer spots in this locality.
+There are a lot of mosques in this locality.

 TSRTC connects Edi Bazar with all parts of the city from Edi Bazar to Charminar and Phisalbanda.

 The closest MMTS Train station is at Yaqutpura.